MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/communication.md

 ## Communication Channels

 Define how often you will communicate through each of the following channels, and what types of discussions they are for:

 - **GitHub Issues:** To track tasks and meeting agendas.
 - **Pull Requests:** To review and get feedback on completed work before merging.
 - **Slack:** For questions and updates.
 - **Zoom Calls:** For updates, in-depth conversations and discussions.
-- **WhatsApp:** Primary channel for day-to-day team communication and urgent messages.
+- **WhatsApp:** Primary channel for day to day team communication and urgent messages.

 ## Availability